ninoch/Trend-Simpsons-Paradox/README.md

 	- ignore_columns: An array of name of the variables for not including them in the algorithm variables.
 You should list all the columns with string or float values.
 	- log_scales: A dictionary of variable name to boolean value.
 Which shows you prefer log scale for axis for that variable in output/ plots or not.

-Before running the algorithm, please make sure the json format of the input_info.json file is valid using: https://jsonformatter.curiousconcept.com/
+Before running the algorithm, please make sure the json format of the input_info.json file is [valid](https://jsonformatter.curiousconcept.com/).

 ### Step 3:
 Run the run.sh script